 Denying Payments Without Reasonable Basis01

-Insurance companies legally cannot deny claims that are detailed by a policy.
-While situations are dependent on your coverage and the wording of documentation, a denial may qualify as an insurance provider acting in bad faith.
+After an agreed-upon contract is signed, insurance companies cannot legally deny claims that are outlined as part of your coverage within a policy.
+While situations are dependent on your coverage and the specific wording of documentation as it pertains to your situation, a denial may qualify as an insurance provider acting in bad faith.

 Discounting Payments Without Reasonable Basis02